Read Episode 3

 “Sandra, I bring to you an invitation of God’s love.
 He wants to make you better.
 He wants to beautify your life.
 I want you to know that God wants to make something out of your life that will astonish millions and even yourself.”

-Sandra sighed.
+Sandra sighed, a mixture of disappointment and resignation.
 “Yes, wetin happen?”
 She turned to meet Mama slizzy questioning look.

 “I should be asking you that.
 Get in here immediately.”
 The woman said and did not wait for her to respond before she turned.
 She knew she had no choice but to obey.